Why Germans Are Choosing Long-Term Living in Bali

 - Deportation risks

 Even accidental overstays may become stressful for travelers unfamiliar with Indonesian immigration procedures.
+Travelers should also understand the risks explained in Bali Overstay Rules for German Travelers.

 Common Challenges Long-Term Travelers Face in Bali